Looking for an employer of record in Germany? Here’s what you need to know

 Generally, a PEO (Professional Employer Organization) and an EOR (Employer of Record) both help with HR and payroll tasks when building an international team.
 However, there are some important differences to consider when it comes to Germany.

 While PEOs are useful for outsourcing HR tasks, they won’t act as the legal employer for your employees in Germany.
-That means you still need to establish a legal entity in Germany if you want to hire employees there.
+That means you still need to establish a legal entity in Germany if you want to engage employees there.

 In Germany, EORs are not valid; companies must engage talent through a licensed temporary work agency (AuG company) instead.